 The Kenyan and Ugandan armed forces have been exemplary in bringing order to Somalia but this has not been without cost.
 Both have sustained losses, and the retaliation of terrorist groups has endangered Kampala, Nairobi and the Kenyan coast.
 We must continue to support both countries, as well as the fledgling Somali government.

 To the west, Mali is a major cause for concern.
 As still is Yemen, despite President Hadi’s laudable efforts.
-So what?

 Now reducing these short and long term threats, our task is to evolve a force capable of meeting, with allies, various complex tasks.
 By the early 2020s, these plans result in a powerful Joint force that, on the basis of a balanced budget from Planning Round 12, should be able to meet the requirements laid on it.